-Student applicants are selected to attend programs through a computerized random lottery process.
-In order for an applicant to participate in the computerized random lottery, the applicant must meet the eligibility requirements for the program as described in the Choice Programs 2009-2010 booklet.
+Student applicants are selected to attend programs through a computerized random lottery process in late March of each school year.
+In order for an applicant to participate in the computerized random lottery, the applicant must meet the eligibility requirements for the program as described in the Choice Programs 2010-2011 booklet.
 Applicants must rank their program selections in order as first (1st), second (2nd) and third (3rd) choice preferences on the application.